ajread4/nessus_crosswalk/README.md

 $ python3 crosswalk.py nessus_scan.csv
 Stats for nessus_scan.csv: [('CVE-2019-0211', 2), ('CVE-2019-11043', 2), ('CVE-2021-40438', 2)]
 ```
-## CISA Known and Exploited Vulnerabilities Catalog
+## CISA Known Exploited Vulnerabilities Catalog
-The CISA Known and Exploited Vulnerabilities (KEV) can be found [here](https://www.cisa.gov/known-exploited-vulnerabilities-catalog).
-The catalog is able to be downloaded as a CSV or JSON.
+The CISA Known Exploited Vulnerabilities (KEV) can be found [here](https://www.cisa.gov/known-exploited-vulnerabilities-catalog).
+The catalog is able to be downloaded as a csv or json.
 ## Author
 All code was written by AJ Read (ajread4).